agribu/zoomi/README.md

 zoomi
 =====

-Zoom Control for Cameras with Raspberry Pi and Step Motor
+Zoom Control for Cameras with Raspberry Pi and a Step Motor